MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols-getlinebyoffset.md

 ---
 UID: NF:dbgeng.IDebugSymbols.GetLineByOffset
 title: IDebugSymbols::GetLineByOffset (dbgeng.h)
-description: The GetLineByOffset method returns the source filename and the line number within the source file of an instruction in the target.
+description: The IDebugSymbols::GetLineByOffset method returns the source filename and the line number within the source file of an instruction in the target.
 old-location: debugger\getlinebyoffset.htm
 tech.root: debugger
 ms.date: 05/03/2018